themagicfrog/lightsaber/README.md

 # LIGHTSABER

 A PCB lightsaber with a gyroscope and accelerometer!
 This was the first PCB I ever made and it was originally for [The Trail](https://github.com/hackclub/the-trail), an event by [Hack Club](https://github.com/hackclub).
-This project was A LOT harder than I expected but I finished it in the end!
+This project was A LOT harder than I expected but I finished it in the end! :D

 The faster you move it, the more LEDs light up.
 Each of the x, y, and z are assigned to red, blue or green.
 It has an Arundio Nano microcontroller, NeoPixel lights, and a MPU-6050 gyroscope and accelerometer.